Vector-relation configurations and plabic graphs: Introduction

 \subsection{Structure of the paper}

 The remainder of this paper is organized as follows.
-Section \ref{sec:config} covers the basic properties of our vector-relation model as well as a slight modification living in projective space.
+We begin in Section \ref{sec:transform} by reviewing the dynamics of local transformations and providing the main definitions for vector-relation configurations.
+Section \ref{sec:config} covers the basic properties of our vector-relation model as well as a slight modification with the ambient vector space replaced by its projectivization.
 In Section \ref{sec:examples} we illustrate how to incorporate several previously studied systems into our framework.
-We tackle the plabic graph case in Sections \ref{sec:plabic} and \ref{sec:structure}.
-More specifically, Section \ref{sec:plabic} builds the general theory and proves Theorem \ref{thm:plabic}, while Section \ref{sec:structure} considers the geometry of the space of configurations on a plabic graph.
-Lastly, in Section \ref{sec:resist} we identify what sorts of vector-relation configurations arise from resistor and Ising networks.
+In Section \ref{sec:resist} we identify what sorts of vector-relation configurations arise from resistor and Ising networks.
+We tackle the plabic graph case in Section \ref{sec:plabic}, building the general theory and proving Theorem \ref{thm:plabic}.
+We relate our model with the boundary measurement map in Section \ref{sec:measurement}.
+Finally, Section \ref{sec:structure} examines the geometry of the space of configurations on a plabic graph.

 \textbf{Acknowledgments.} We thank Lie Fu, Rick Kenyon, and Kelli Talaska for many helpful conversations.
+We thank the anonymous referee for extensive comments and suggestions that led to several improvements to this paper.